 - California Baby Natural Bug Blend Bug Repellent Spray is safe for babies age six months and up and has a soft fragrance that comes from natural citronella and lemongrass essential oils.
 Because it’s not strong, it’s safe to apply every 30 minutes, making it a good option when your babies won’t be outside for a long time, and it works against fleas, ticks, mosquitoes, and flies.

-- Badger Balm Anti-Bug Balm has a natural base of castor and olive oils with citronella, cedar, lemongrass, and rosemary oils that naturally repel biting insects and mosquitoes.
+- Badger Balm Anti-Bug Balm has a natural base of castor and olive oils that moisturizes skin and citronella, cedar, lemongrass, and rosemary oils naturally repel biting insects and mosquitoes.
 The whole family can use it, and it’s available in spray, stick, and balm options.

 Protecting Babies Under Six Months from Insects and Mosquitoes

-If you have a baby under the age of six months, talk to your pediatrician about using any of the above options on his or her delicate skin.
+If your baby is under six months old, talk to your pediatrician about using any of the above options on his or her delicate skin.
 Some essential oils are too strong for babies, and your pediatrician may recommend a different option.

-With mosquitoes and other insects being so prevalent in Raleigh and the surrounding areas, there are plenty of other ways you can prevent your small children from getting painful bug bites.
+Mosquitoes and insects are so prevalent in the summer months, it’s important to take additional steps to minimize the risk of your small children from getting painful bug bites.